Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/Patterns of Ladder Logic Programming/README.md

 # Simple, elegant and easy to pick up!
-IMHO, Ladder certainly has it's specific purpose!
+IMHO, Ladder certainly has it's specific purpose.
-Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good start!
+Its simple, elegant and easy to pick up by personell with less PLC experience, so it's always a good startingpoint.

 # LD Do's
 Higher decisionmaking and or I/O handling i.e. reading and writing binary and or analog in/outputs.

 # LD Don'ts
 Looping and maths (or string) operations.
-These kind of “problems” can be programmed in other, more suitable languages like Structured Text.
+These kind of “problems” can be programmed more suitable languages like Structured Text (ST).

 # In general
 Be aware that wrong/incorrect usage of LD will send your code down in a one way street of poor maintainability, poor readability and poor extendability.
-Try to compartmentalize your code as much as you can in small, single task oriented solutions.
+Try to compartmentalize your solutions as much as you can in small, single task oriented solutions.
+I.e. write your code in functions /function blocks for every piece of code that you need more then once (re-useabilty matters).

 All patterns are implemented for academical and self study purpose.
 Recommended usage of IEC 61131-3 alternatives apply for specific patterns.